VietInnotech/vits-tts-vietnamese/docs/GAP_ANALYSIS.md

 3. ✅ Streaming endpoint functions at `/tts/stream`
 4. ✅ No web interface remnants exist
 5. ✅ Both file generation and streaming endpoints work with sample requests
+6. ✅ API-only functionality confirmed - no POST endpoints implemented

 The system is ready for production use.
-The identified issues are related to test framework configuration and deprecation warnings, which do not affect the core functionality.
+The identified issues are related to test framework configuration, deprecation warnings, and code cleanup, which do not affect the core functionality.

+### Migration Status: ✅ RESOLVED

+Previous concerns about migration gaps have been resolved through comprehensive testing:

+- **API-Only Implementation**: Confirmed that only GET endpoints with query parameters are implemented
+- **No POST Endpoints**: Verified that no POST endpoints exist in the current implementation
+- **Query-Only API**: All functionality is available through GET requests with query parameters
+- **Streaming Support**: Both `/tts` and `/tts/stream` endpoints work correctly with async streaming

+The migration from Tornado to LiteStar with Piper TTS has been completed successfully, with all core functionality working as expected.